Visiting Malaysia and on a short timeframe? Or in Malaysia or Singapore and looking for short getaway in Malaysia ideas?

 Another great venue is the New Lane Hawker Centre.
 With the area closed to traffic from 4pm every day, it’s a little less frenetic as Gurney but still a thriving outdoor hawker food center.
 Specialties include char kway teow (flat rice noodles with cockles, prawns, chili and bean sprouts) and chee cheong fun (rice noodle rolls).
 Or, try their Chinese comfort food – congee – Chinese porridge made with rice instead of oats, with side dishes of crab, eggs, pork and ginger chicken.
 Finger lickin good.

-Penang has accommodation for all budgets, from the lowest to the highest.
+Penang is great for a range of different types of short trips in Malaysia.
+Here you will find accommodation for all budgets, from super cheap to luxurious.
 Treat yourself to a stay at the renowned Edison George Town, a vision of architectural splendor.
 Elegant suites are decorated with vibrant jade accents and a central courtyard provides a quiet respite from the busy city.

 Penang is the best place for short getaway in Malaysia, with an abundance of culture and activities for couples and families.

 Langkawi is perfect if you’re looking for an island short escape in Malaysia.
 An archipelago made up of 99 islands on Malaysia’s west coast, Langkawi is paradise.
 Surrounded by turquoise sea and with an interior of paddy fields and jungle-clad hills, this is a winner of a destination for a short holiday trip in Malaysia.

 You can easily jump on a short flight from Kuala Lumpur and be in this nature lover’s island with powder-fine sand and swaying coconut trees in a jiffy!